|

 parameters are defined/established by the BIOPAC™ system.

+be decoded and the channels separated into individual signals.
 The number of recorded channels is evident from the

 filename extension: